movb/it-ebooks-unwatermark/README.md

 # It-ebooks unwatermark.

-Tool for cleaning all watermarks from books dawnloaded from it-ebooks.
+Tool for cleaning all watermarks from books dawnloaded from http://it-ebooks.info.
 Based on https://gist.github.com/Daxda/9939745

 Usage: